-2.6.9.6 • Cuts and Wounds
+■ 2.6.9.6 • Cuts and Wounds

-Wounds and cuts should be cleaned liberally with saline solutions (mild salt solution prepared the same as eyewash described above), with the hair clipped around the wound with a good pair of scissors or clippers with sharp blades.
+Wounds and cuts should be cleaned liberally with saline solutions (mild salt solution prepared the same as eyewash described above), and cleaned with a mild or antimicrobial soap.
+The hair should be clipped around the wound with a good pair of scissors or clippers with sharp blades.
 Appropriate antibiotic therapy should be started.
 Topical and systemic (oral or injectable) antibiotics should be used as deemed necessary.